 By doing so, they function more like trade magazines where the advertisers (which are by definition from same trade/industry as the content they present) are the priority customers for those magazines and selling ads is their business model.

 Our approach has been about acquiring paid subscribers with a reader-centric model creating a product that people would be willing to pay for (as opposed to ad-driven business model).

 As a result we are an “influencer” which also helps to synergize our digital presence.
-Currently, our print distribution and sales in North America is much larger than every other jazz magazine.
+Currently, the Jazziz print distribution and sales in North America is much larger than every other jazz magazine.
 That’s not hype generated from our ad sales team, it’s direct data from our distributor, Curtis Circulation, who distributes all three US-based magazines.